moonshinelabs-ai/moonshine-remote-sensing/README.md

         # Create a blank model based on the available architectures.
         self.backbone = UNet(name="unet50_fmow_rgb")
         # Load both encoder and decoder weights.
 Some networks will want to not load the decoder.
+        # To train from scratch just leave this off.
         self.backbone.load_weights(
             encoder_weights="unet50_fmow_rgb", decoder_weights="unet50_fmow_rgb"
         )